ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``MACHINE``: (Default: "BIG_COMPUTER")
    The machine (a.k.a. platform) on which the workflow will run.
 Currently supported platforms include "WCOSS_DELL_P3", "HERA", "ORION", "JET", "ODIN", "CHEYENNE", "STAMPEDE", "GAEA", "SINGULARITY", "NOAACLOUD", "MACOS", and "LINUX".
 When running the SRW App in a container, set ``MACHINE`` to "SINGULARITY" regardless of the underlying platform.

-..
-   COMMENT: Are we deleting WCOSS_CRAY and/or GAEA?
-They're not listed in valid_param_vals.sh.
-What is the difference between SINGULARITY & NOAACLOUD?
-Can we use just one?
-Any other machines to add?

 ``MACHINE_FILE``: (Default: "")
    Path to a configuration file with machine-specific settings.
 If none is provided, ``setup.sh`` will attempt to set the path to a configuration file for a supported platform.